crate/cloud-docs/docs/reference/glossary.md

 (glossary)=
 # Glossary

-This article is a glossary.
-It is meant to provide a general overview about the terminology used by CrateDB Cloud products.

-The glossary will support you understanding the basic meaning of concepts in the CrateDB Cloud Console and its documentation, the Croud CLI, and other resources related to CrateDB Cloud.
+This glossary describes the concepts in the CrateDB Cloud Console and its documentation, the Croud CLI, and other resources related to CrateDB Cloud.
 The items are presented in alphabetical order.

 :::{note}
-While learning about CrateDB Cloud, please also visit the {ref}`CrateDB glossary <crate-reference:appendix-glossary>`It enumerates all terms related to the CrateDB database in general.
+While learning about CrateDB Cloud, please also visit the {ref}`CrateDB glossary <crate-reference:appendix-glossary>`.
+It describes all terms related to the CrateDB database in general.
 :::